indimail/indimail-virtualdomains/.github/README-indimail.md

 # chown root:qcerts /etc/indimail/control/domainkeys

 To generate RSA private/public key
-# dknewkey -e -b 2048 /etc/indimail/control/domainkeys/default
+# dknewkey -e -b 2048 /etc/indimail/control/domainkeys/private

 To generate ED25519 private/public key
 # dknewkey -e -t ed25519 /etc/indimail/control/domainkeys/ed25519
 ```

-The private key <b>default</b> created by [dknewkey(7)](https://github.com/indimail/indimail-mta/wiki/dknewkey.7) can be read only by the <b>root</b> UNIX user or a user who is part of the <b>qcerts</b> UNIX group.
+The private key <u>private</u> and <u>ed25519</u> created by [dknewkey(7)](https://github.com/indimail/indimail-mta/wiki/dknewkey.7) can be read only by the <b>root</b> UNIX user or a user who is part of the <b>qcerts</b> UNIX group.
 This means that only the <b>root</b> user or users who are part of the <b>qcerts</b> group can sign messages to have a DKIM signature.
 This is required because you don't want someone else to send out emails with your signature using your private key.
 If your private key is stolen anyone can sign forged emails from your domain with the correct DKIM signature.
-You are free to choose your own name for the private key instead of using the name <b>default</b>.
+You are free to choose your own name for the private key instead of using the name <b>private</b>.
 You can also use the openssl commands to create the public and private keys.
 Make sure that the private key has read access for the group <u>qcert</u>.
-Also make sure that the users <u>qmaild</u>, <u>qmailr</u> and <u>qmails</u> are part of the <u>qcerts</u> group.
-If you are using [RoundCubemail](https://roundcube.net/) with indimail, then you should also have <u>apache</u> user part of the <u>qcerts</u> group. e.g.
+Also make sure that the users <b>qmaild</b>, <b>qmailr</b> and <b>qmails</b> are part of the <b>qcerts</b> group.
+If you are using [RoundCubemail](https://roundcube.net/) with indimail, then you should also have <b>apache</b> user part of the <b>qcerts</b> group. e.g.

 ```
 $ cd /etc/indimail/control/domainkeys